Simple Paired Combinatorial Assignment: Model

 \section{Model}

-There is a continuum of students denoted by the interval $\mcal I = [0,1]$ and endowed with the Lebesgue measure $\mu$.
+There is a continuum of students denoted by the interval $\mcal I = [0,1]$ and endowed with the Lebesgue measure $\mu$ to model a large economy where each individual has zero aggregate effect.
 Let $i \in \mcal I$ denote an individual student.
 There is a finite set $\mcal C$ of courses and a finite set $\mcal D$ of dorms (when thinking about other applications, $\mcal C$ and $\mcal D$ can be interpreted as arbitrary goods).
 Each $c \in \mcal C, d \in \mcal D$ denotes an individual course or dorm, while $C \subset \mcal C, D \subset \mcal D$ denotes a set of courses or dorms.
 Let $q: \mcal C \cup \mcal D \to \mathbb{R}$ denote a mapping from courses and dorms to how many students can enroll in a course or live in a dorm (so $q(c_1)$ represents the mass of students that may be enrolled in course $c_1$).
 Student $i$ receives utility from a bundle of courses $C$ and a dorm $d$ according to

 so preferences are additively separable across courses and dorms.
 This assumption is meaningful beyond analytic tractability.
-At many institutions, course and dorm selection happen at different points in time: For example, undergraduates who are guaranteed housing need to be matched early on before graduate students can select their rooms whereas course enrollment cannot happen until professors figure out what and when they are teaching.
+At many institutions, course and dorm selection happen at different points in time: For example, undergraduates who are guaranteed housing need to be matched early on before graduate students can select their rooms, whereas course enrollment cannot happen until professors figure out what and when they are teaching.
 As such, institutional constraints may restrict students from reporting richer preferences over courses and dorms.
 On the student's side, preferences over one market may include \textit{expectations} of the other market.
 One natural source of complementarities comes from students wanting to live close to their classes.
 In this case, even if students do not know which classes are available (both in general or for them to enroll in), they still know that large lectures will be held in large lecture halls and classes in certain departments will be near the department building.
 Thus, a statistics student may have ``distance to the statistics building'' as part of their utility from dorms without violating additive separability.